home-assistant/home-assistant.io/source/_integrations/notify.mqtt.markdown

 ### Full configuration

-The example below shows a full configuration for a mqtt notify service.
+The example below shows a full configuration for a MQTT notify service.
 The example will register a service `notify.intrusion_text_notification`, `notify.intrusion_text_notification_panel1` and `notify.intrusion_text_notification_panel2` that will publish at topic `home/alarm/notify/message`.

 {% raw %}